-We present a new road network inference method, called CellNet, which works well on different route datasets.
-It produced higher accuracy (F-scores) than conceptually distinct methods when tested on two different real route datasets.
-The memory requirements of the resulting networks are considerably smaller - roughly 25% - compared with the size of networks generated by the other methods we tested.
-The speed is only mid-range.
+We present a new road network inference method, called CellNet, consisting of two steps: first, it finds the road intersections and then it creates the in-between segments.
+CellNet works well on different route datasets, without the need for time-consuming parameter optimizations.
+It produced higher accuracy (F-scores) than three conceptually distinct state-of-the-art methods when tested on two different real route datasets.
+The memory requirements of the resulting networks were considerably smaller - roughly 25% - compared with the size of networks generated by other methods we tested.
+The speed was only mid-range.
 Perhaps a more efficient algorithm could be used to improve the segment optimization step.